lift/framework/README.md

 * **core:** Core elements used by Lift projects.
 If you wish to reuse some of Lift's helpers and constructs, such as `Box`, this component may be all you need.
-However, a web application will most likely require one or more of Lift's components.
+However, a web application will most likely require one or more of Lift's other components.
 * **web:** This component includes all of Lift's core HTTP and web handling.
 Including `lift-webkit` in your build process should be sufficient for basic applications and will include `lift-core` as a transitive dependency.